AndrewJBateman/FCC-Personal-Library/README.md

 ## :clap: Inspiration

-* [freeCodeCamp's curriculum](https://www.freecodecamp.org/learn/) - although it has changed in the years since I compelted this challlenge.
+* [freeCodeCamp's curriculum](https://www.freecodecamp.org/learn/) - although it has changed in the years since I completed this challlenge.

 ## :envelope: Contact